AngelaZhou779/RISE/Notes.md

 2. Create a slurm script for each data sample:
 This is the slurm script for the first sample (M1) [here](https://github.com/AngelaZhou779/RISE/blob/main/miscellaneous/bowtie2slurmscriptM1.SBATCH)

-grep -c to cont to grep a few base pairs from contaminant file with the unfiltered and filtered files
+Trying to grep for the tRNA sequence to check: >NC_014574.1:c1369-1304 Culex quinquefasciatus mitochondrion, complete genome
+'''
+[zz220@cherries-controller newbowtiealignment]$ grep -c AACTTTATATTCAATAATGATATTAGACTGCAATTCTGAAGGAATAATTTTTTAATTATTAAAGTT P3_S3_L001_R1_001.cln.fastq
+12
+[zz220@cherries-controller newbowtiealignment]$ grep -c AACTTTATATTCAATAATGATATTAGACTGCAATTCTGAAGGAATAATTTTTTAATTATTAAAGTT P3.flt.cln.fq.gz
+0
+'''
+checking if this sequence from the contaminant file is still in the filtered files, it is not.

-add alignment rates into excel
+I also added the alignment rates into my small RNA files summary table (excel sheet).